ldn-softdev/jtc/User Guide.md

   * `j`: matches specified JSON value, the lexeme must be a valid JSON, e.g.: `<[]>j` - finds an empty JSON array
   * `s`: matches a JSON value previously stored in the namespace by directives: `<..>k`, `<..>v`
   * `t`: matches a tag (label/index) previously stored in the namespace by directives `<..>k`, `<..>v`
-  * `q`: matches only unique JSON values; stores the matched elemetns in the namespace
+  * `q`: matches only unique JSON values; stores the matched elements in the namespace
-  * `Q`: matches only repeatitive (duplicate) JSON values; stores the matched elemetns in the namespace
+  * `Q`: matches only repetitive (duplicate) JSON values; stores the matched elements in the namespace

 \- as one can see, capitalization of either of suffixes `r`, `l`, `d` promotes the respective search to the RE search